GMKAKISTOS/SAP_ABAP_Adopeform_Project/README.md

+Absolutely.
+I’d keep your content, but improve the Markdown formatting, grammar, flow, and readability without making it sound overly polished or AI-generated.

+Copy-paste this directly into your README.md:

+README.md
-# SAP ABAP Adobe Forms Project
+SAP ABAP Adobe Forms Project

-This is a simple SAP ABAP project created to practice and learn Adobe Forms in SAP.
+This is a simple SAP ABAP project created to practice and learn how to work with Adobe Forms in SAP.

-The project shows how ABAP data can be passed to an Adobe Form and used to generate a PDF document.
+The project demonstrates how ABAP data can be passed to an Adobe Form and used to generate a PDF document.

-# Technologies
+Technologies
 SAP ABAP
 SAP NetWeaver 7.52 SP04
 Adobe Forms